rcrowther/Vala_CMake/README.rst

 This code was originally a fork of Jakob Westhoff's `CMake Vala` code, as updated by Daniel Pfeifer.
 It is now a stand-alone project.
 See also the fork-within-a-project slovnik-gui_ by pjanouch.

 This CMake module is not compatible with CMake Vala code available elsewhere.``CMakeLists.txt`` files will need to be converted.
-See conversion_.

 Compared to the modules linked above, this module has another basic step, extended documentation, and a by-design approach to handling sources in larger projects.
 It also has more options.